Stoke Damerel (renamed Devonport in 1897), Devon

 The Devonport Union operated a number of 'scattered homes' where groups of children lived under the care of a house-parent and attended local schools.
 One of these was at 15-16 Cotehele Villas, Stoke.
 A receiving home for new admissions to the home, Stoke House, on Ford Hill, Stoke, has been the subject of the book Scattered Homes, Broken Hearts by Vicky Norman (details below).
 From the 1930s, Stoke House became known as Devonport Guardians' Children's Home.

-- Plymouth and West Devon Record Office, Unit 3, Clare Place, Plymouth PL4 0JW.
+- Plymouth and West Devon Record Office, The Box, Tavistock Place, Plymouth, Devon PL4 8AX.
 Very few records survive.

 - Norman, Vicky (2nd ed.
 2003) Scattered Homes Broken Hearts Written by a woman who once lived at the Stoke House children's home, the book includes the history of Stoke House, and information (including addresses) on other children's homes in Devonport and Plymouth.
 It also includes chapters written by other inmates of Stoke House.